Special-K-s-Flightsim-Bots/DCSServerBot/plugins/cloud/README.md

 There are only the real bad guys on it.</br>
 If you opt in to that plugin, you already participate from that ban list.
 You can chose whether to ban DCS players and/or Discord users.
 Both are active as a default.</br>
-If you are a server admin of a large server and not part of DGSA yet, send me a DM.
+If you are a server admin of a large server and not part of DGSA, the "DCS Global Server Admins" yet, send me a DM.

 ## Configuration
 ```json